Robdel12/DropKick/readme.md

-DropKick is under new management!
+Version 2.0 Planning
 =
+We're planning version 2.0 right now.
+Please if you have suggestions go to the version-2.0 branch and edit the readme with any suggestions you have for features.

+## DropKick is under new management!
 Dropkick.js is now with a loving owner.
 I'll do my best to manage the project and keeping it up to date.
 So, lets get crackin'!

 DropKick